-PROMOTION OF BRITISH VALUES

-PROMOTION OF BRITISH VALUES STATEMENT

-The DfE have reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."
+PROMOTION OF BRITISH VALUES PROMOTION OF BRITISH VALUES STATEMENT The DfE have reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."
 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.

-At Barnes Primary School these values are taught, reinforced and celebrated in an age appropriate way, through our broad, balanced and enriched curriculum, collective worship, our structures and systems, our commitment to the importance of pupil voice and leadership and as an intrinsic part of our ethos and values.
+At Barnes Primary School these values are taught, reinforced and celebrated, in an age-appropriate way, through our broad, balanced and enriched curriculum, collective worship, our structures and systems, our commitment to the importance of pupil voice and leadership and as an intrinsic part of our ethos and values.
 We actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including 'extremist' views.

-Democracy:

-Children, parents and staff have many opportunities for their voices to be heard.
+Democracy: Children, parents and staff have many opportunities for their voices to be heard.
 Democracy is central to how we operate.
-We do this through annual pupil, parent and staff questionnaires, pupil council, food focus groups, junior safety officers, voting during house events, internet safety groups and many other opportunities throughout the course of the year.
+We do this through initiatives such as annual pupil, parent and staff questionnaires, pupil council, food focus groups, junior safety officers, voting during house events, internet safety groups and many other opportunities throughout the course of the year.
+School Council: The election of the School Council members reflects our British electoral system and demonstrates democracy in action: pupils consider characteristics important for an elected representative and pupils vote in secret.

-School Council:

-The election of the School Council members reflects our British electoral system and demonstrates democracy in action: pupils consider characteristics important for an elected representative and pupils vote in secret.
 The School Council meets regularly to discuss issues raised by children.
-Representatives are actively involved in decision making and collect the views of their peers to assist with representing pupil views.
-Recently the school council have been involved in the selection process of the new Headteacher, the redesigning of play space, the appointment of our school catering company and many more whole school decisions.

-- KS2 pupil council meet at least half-termly - KS1 pupil council meet at least half-termly from the Spring term

-Junior Citizenship Programme:

-This has been set up for UKS2 pupils, and develops from children taking responsibility for their own actions and developing to take responsibility for community events.
+Representatives are actively involved in decision making and collect the opinions of their peers to assist with representing pupil views.
+The school council has been involved in the selection process of the new Headteacher, the redesigning of play space, the appointment of our school catering company and many more whole school decisions. - KS2 pupil council meet at least half-termly - KS1 pupil council meet at least half-termly from the Spring term Junior Citizenship Programme: This has been set up for UKS2 pupils, and develops from children taking responsibility for their own actions and developing to take responsibility for community events.
 This has been in operation since 2018 and is incredibly well received by children and parents.
 The programme is split into Bronze, Silver and Gold accreditations.
 Further details can be found on our school website.

-Pupil Parliament:

-The school also participates fully in the London Borough of Richmond upon Thames Pupil Parliament initiative whereby Year 6 pupils 'pitch' for election by their year group as Pupil Parliament representatives.
-Each year the newly elected girl and boy spend a day at York House in Twickenham competing against the other Richmond schools in an attempt to become the Pupil Mayor and Pupil Deputy Mayor of Richmond-upon-Thames.

-Junior Safety Officers:

-Again, in conjunction with the London Borough of Richmond-upon-Thames, the school participates very fully in the programme of events designed to be carried out by Junior Safety Officers.
-These are pupils in Year 5 who have successfully 'pitched' and been voted into office by their year group.
+Junior Safety Officers: In conjunction with the London Borough of Richmond-upon-Thames, the school participates very fully in the programme of events designed to be carried out by Junior Safety Officers.
+These are pupils in Year 5 who have successfully pitched and been voted into office by their year group.

-The JSOs attend an initiation event in Twickenham and are tasked with a series of responsibilities, including the provision of school assemblies with a safety theme.

-Curriculum: